-(1) Director's fees are subject to approval by the shareholders of the Company at the forthcoming annual general meeting.
+(1) Directors' fees have been approved by the shareholders of the Company at the AGM held on 28 April 2017.

-The aggregate remuneration paid to the Key Management of the Group (who are not Directors or CEO) in FY2016 amounted to S\$448,000.
+The aggregate remuneration paid to the Key Management of the Company (who are not Directors or CEO) in FY2017 amounted to approximately S\$446,000.